SQream/sqream_docs/data_type_guides/sql_data_type_array.rst

 Size
 ====

-The maximum size of an array, indicating the number of elements it can hold, is 65535.
-You have the option to specify the array size, providing a maximum allowed size, while each row can have a different number of elements up to the specified maximum.
-If the array size is not specified, the maximum size is assumed.
+The maximum size of an ``ARRAY``, indicating the number of elements it can hold, is 65535.
+You have the option to specify the size of an ``ARRAY``, providing a maximum allowed size, while each row can have a different number of elements up to the specified maximum.
+If the ``ARRAY`` size is not specified, the maximum size is assumed.

 Supported Operators
 ===================